 What is Continuous Testing (CT)?

-Continuous testing is an activity that involves testing early, often and automating in order to get feedback and release software rapidly.
+Continuous testing is an activity that involves testing early, and often, and automating in order to get feedback and release software rapidly.
 When new code is pushed, a set of tests are triggered and run on a production-like environment.
-The goal is, again, to get rapid feedback and increase the confidence in the product overall.
+The goal is, again, to get rapid feedback and increase confidence in the product overall.
 Continuous testing can include different test levels and types but in general, testing needs to be part of a DoD of a feature.

 How Continuous Testing affects Continuous Deployment?

-In order to be able to continuously deploy, you need a continuous integration and continuous testing.
+In order to be able to continuously deploy, you need continuous integration and continuous testing.
 All code changes are deployed to a testing environment after the build run has passed.
 Different types of tests are performed here like functional, non-functional, load, performance, stress, visual, accessibility, usability testing, etc.